Dieng Plateau in Java: A Detailed Travel Guide (2024)

 What to see and do in Dieng Plateau

-Dieng Plateau offers a mixture of natural sights, culturally significant temples, and authentic markets.
+Dieng Plateau offers a mixture of lakes, peaks, volcanoes, temples, and markets.

 This is hands-down the most popular place in the Dieng Plateau.
-So much so, that on the weekend there are so many people on the peak to watch that it’s almost impossible to walk around freely.
+So much so, that on the weekend there are so many people gathered to watch that it’s almost impossible to walk around freely.

 Sunrise at Sikunir Peak is between 5:11 and 5:54 depending on the month.

-Telaga Warna translates to “Colorful Lake” and there’s a reason for that.
-The lake can appear in many different colors – blue and green, but also red, white, and purple.
+1. Telaga Warna translates to “Colorful Lake” and there’s a reason for that.
+The lake can appear in many different colors – blue and green, of course, but also red, white, and purple.
 The colors change throughout the day because of the varying sulfuric content.

-Telaga Pengilon isn’t as colorful, but the fact that it’s connected to Telaga Warna, yet their waters don’t mix, makes the place unique.
+2. Telaga Pengilon isn’t as colorful although it’s connected to Telaga Warna.
+Their waters don’t mix, which makes the place unique.

 PRO TIP: Don’t enter through the main entrance to see the lakes at eye level.
 Not only is it not as impressive, but it has a ridiculous price for foreigners.